Iranian support for the Houthis: Iranian military support

-In January 2024, the US intercepted and captured an Iranian vessel carrying drone parts, missile warheads and anti-tank missiles to the Houthis, According to CFR military aid of this type usually reaches the Houthis through the Iranian IRGC.
+In January 2024, the US intercepted and captured an Iranian vessel carrying drone parts, missile warheads and anti-tank missiles to the Houthis, According to The Council on Foreign Relations, military aid of this type usually reaches the Houthis through the Iranian IRGC.

-In July 2024, the United States targeted new sanctions focusing on IRGC ties with the group.
+In July 2024, the United States applied new sanctions on the IRGC due to ties with the group.
 Ansar Allah dismissed the sanctions as pathetic and powerless.

 Also in 2024, commanders from IRGC and Hezbollah were reported to be actively involved on the ground in Yemen, overseeing and directing Houthi attacks on Red Sea shipping, according to a report by Reuters.
 Iran further facilitates Houthi attacks in the Red Sea by providing them with the means to gather intelligence on maritime trading vessels along the international shipping lanes.
 Owing to Iranian assistance, the Houthis are capable of maintaining "an up-to-date-maritime intelligence picture" with Iranian radar ships such as MV Saviz and MV Behshad together with smaller Iranian vessels conducting visual observations while avoiding detection.

-On June 27, 2025, the National Resistance Forces (NRF) of Yemen Intercepted a shipment of Iranian weapons from Djibouti bound for the port of al-Salif, controlled by the Houthis.
-This was despite a letter the Islamic Republic sent to the UN Security Council in February, denying that it was in “violation of arms embargoes” and that it was “fueling the conflict in Yemen".
-According to FDD, the shipment included multiple weapons systems which were manufactured by an Iranian Ministry of Defence affiliate, land-attack cruise missile (LACM) turbo-jet engines, electro-optical seekers for anti-ship ballistic missiles (ABMs), a Shahed-107 Attack drone, piston engines, anti-tank guided missile (ATGM) warheads, man-portable air defense systems (MANPADs), Ghadir and Sejjil anti-ship cruise missiles, and the Qaem-118 anti drone missile.
+On 27 June 2025, the National Resistance Forces (NRF) of Yemen Intercepted a shipment of Iranian weapons from Djibouti bound for the port of al-Salif, controlled by the Houthis.
+This was despite a letter the Islamic Republic sent to the UN Security Council in February, denying that it was in "violation of arms embargoes" or that it was "fueling the conflict in Yemen".
+According to The Foundation for Defense of Democracies, the shipment included multiple weapons systems which were manufactured by an Iranian Ministry of Defense affiliate included land-attack cruise missiles (LACM), turbo-jet engines, electro-optical seekers for anti-ship ballistic missiles (ABMs), a Shahed-107 Attack drone, piston engines, anti-tank guided missile (ATGM) warheads, man-portable air defense systems (MANPADs), Ghadir and Sejjil anti-ship cruise missiles, and the Qaem-118 anti-drone missile.

+On 22 September 2026, foreign ministers from the G7 countries—Canada, the United States, Italy, Japan, France, the United Kingdom and Germany—issued a statement that Iran was threatening international trade and destabilizing the world.
+They called on Iran to stop supporting the Houthis in Yemen.
+They also said that the actions of the armed forces had increased tensions, but did not mention the actions of the United States and its allies in the region.
+Iran has repeatedly denied Western claims regarding financial and military support to the Houthis.